Elevenlabs AudioNative Player

 1. First, to determine whether a given competitor has a strong link profile – the stronger it is, the more of a threat it will pose to us organically and the longer it will take us to overtake it.

-2. Secondly, to check from which sites links lead to it – in order to get inspired and try to acquire links from the same places or, on the contrary, to know which places to avoid, depending on their quality.
+2. Secondly, to check from which sites links lead to it – to get inspired and try to acquire links from the same places or, on the contrary, to know which places to avoid, depending on their quality.

 Why is it necessary to analyze content created by competitor sites?

 As we know, Google places great emphasis on the originality of content, so we must try to avoid duplicating patterns that appear in content on competing sites.
 Another important aspect, is that currently the most rewarded in search results is content that for brings something new to the user.
-So by conducting an SEO audit, part of which is an analysis of the content that your competitors publish, we will be able to address topics that have been overlooked by them, and therefore occupy a niche that has not yet been developed.
+So by conducting an SEO audit, part of which is an analysis of the content that your competitors publish, we will be able to address topics that have been overlooked by them and, therefore, occupy a niche that has not yet been developed.

 Summary